justin-mclaren/solace-table/DISCUSSION.md

+# Database Seeding

+In order to demonstrate my infinite scroll feature and the table's performance, I updated the database seeder to add 10,000 records using faker.js to generate data.

 # Caching Strategy

 My favorite feature of Next.js is its fetch caching with deterministic cache busting.
 You get the performance of cached data with the immediacy of real-time updates.
 It's the best of both worlds.